zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts an :zeek:type:`addr` to an :zeek:type:`index_vec`.

-   :a: The address to convert into a vector of counts.
+   :param a: The address to convert into a vector of counts.

    :returns: A vector containing the host-order address representation,